Jeepwithnobeep/Point-Plotter/README.md

 ```

 The code will plot each point as the color of the column.
-Spaces betwteen plots and columns don not matter.
+Spaces betwteen plots and columns do not matter.